-Ultimately, employment of Chiropractors is projected to grow 12 percent from 2016 to 2026.
+Ultimately, employment of Chiropractors is projected to grow 7 percent over the next decade.
 Why?
 Chiropractic is becoming a preferred method of integrative and complementary healthcare.
 This is because chiropractic care is non-invasive and thus more appealing to some patients.
 Also, as the baby-boom population ages, they are more likely to experience musculoskeletal issues and seek out the services of a Chiropractor.
 Most healthcare insurance companies now cover these services within their plans.

 “If you can open up and start your own practice right out of school, I’d recommend doing so,” Gampolo advised.
 “Employment your first two years out of school can be difficult, since we do not do a residency program.
 Some established practitioners will offer low income positions to recent graduates.”

-As of 2016, the median annual wage for Chiropractors was $67,520.
-The lowest 10 percent of earners within this profession were recorded to have made less than $32,380, while the highest 10 percent earned more than $141,030.
+The median annual wage for Chiropractors was $70,340.
+The lowest 10 percent of earners within this profession were recorded to have made less than $35,290, while the highest 10 percent earned more than $147,480.
 This career in healthcare can most certainly be lucrative.
 Additionally, the top paying industries which employ these professionals are the offices of Physicians and the offices of Chiropractors.
 Ultimately, earnings depend on a professionals experience, number of hours worked and region in which they practice.
 Top paying states for this occupation are Rhode Island, New Jersey, Delaware, Alaska and Tennessee.

 “A new graduate will start earning between $40,000 to $60,000 annually.
 A more established practitioner can earn between $60,000 to $80,000 a year,” Gampolo explained.
 “In order to make over $80,000, you need to own your own practice.”